 - ½ stock cube + 4 tablespoon of water

 - fries, mashed potato, rice or vegetables to serve

 - Place your beef strips in a bowl and season with salt and pepper.
 Add 1 tablespoon of plain flour and mix to coat.

 - In a large frying pan, melt the butter.
 Add onions and fry for 2 minutes on medium heat.
 Then add mushrooms and carry on cooking for another 3 minutes, until both the onions and mushrooms have softened.

 - Gather the mushrooms and onions to one side of the pan.
 Increase the heat to high and tip in the beef to the other side of the frying pan.
 Stirring, flash-fry the beef for 1-2 minutes until just browned all over.

 - Add the brandy and let most of it evaporate, stirring the beef, mushrooms and onions together (this shouldn't take longer than 20 seconds).
 Crumble in half a stock cube.
 Add paprika and cinnamon.
-Then pour 4 tbsp of water in.
+Then pour 4 tablespoon of water in.
 Add creme fraiche and mix together.
 Only cook until it's warmed through, then take off the heat before the beef has time to overcook.

 - Just before serving, stir in a tablespoon of lemon juice.